 How long has it been since anyone made major improvements to your existing system?
-Another problem we see with legacy systems is that often the people who first set them up move on to pastures new, retire or (due to the age of the product) have died and left your solution unsupported.
+Another problem we see with legacy systems is that often the people who first set them up move on to pastures new or retire, leaving your solution unsupported.
 This could mean you find yourself with a lack of knowledge around the software which holds the data needed to run and analyse your business.

 New tech vs old tech